 Avoid foods that are hard to-digest and cold, sleeping at day time, foods which are fatty, sour and sweet.
 Because, all these will increase Kapha and Vata together.

-Herbs that can balance both Vata and kapha Dosha
+Herbs and substances to balance Vata and kapha Dosha

 Bael, Dill seeds, Moringa, Pomegranate, Clove, Fennel seeds,